 GIS and Biodiversity

-This course can only be taken as part of the iGEON master program.
-This is an internet based course.
+This is an online course that can only be taken as part of the GIS master program.
 You do not need to physically visit Lund in order to attend.

 This Internet-based distance course deals with different aspects of biodiversity: the convention on biological diversity, the present situation of biodiversity, and biodiversity and GIS.
 It contains six course modules: